7 Best Standing Desks Under $300 That Actually Last (2026)

 - Movement: Electric height adjustment should be practical, not annoying.

-- Desktop fit: A desk can be affordable and still too cramped for real work.
+- Desktop fit: Affordable should not mean too cramped for real work.

 - Space efficiency: Small rooms need different winners than dedicated offices.

-- Overall value: We favored desks that give you the sit-stand upgrade without obvious compromises.
+- Overall value: We favored desks that deliver the sit-stand upgrade without obvious compromises.

 The bilbil gets the nod here because it covers the core standing-desk checklist cleanly: usable desktop size, electric lift convenience, and a price lane that still feels reasonable for a first sit-stand upgrade.